Hi. This is the CEO. Send Me a Million Dollars.

 Also, MX Toolbox has a great tool for analyzing published SPF records.

 DKIM, currently defined in RFC 6376, is a DNS TXT record entry that allows you to prove to a receiving mail server that the email was sent by an authorized mail server and that certain headers, including the from the header, were not modified in transit.

 DKIM uses public-key cryptography to allow the sending mail server to sign parts of the email’s header, including the from the field, with a private key and insert the result into the header as a DKIM-Signature field.
 A corresponding public key is published in a DNS text record.
 Receiving mail servers can use this public key to decrypt the signature.
 After decrypting the signature, the mail server can verify that the email was sent by a mail server with the corresponding private key and that the field in the header was not modified.

 Google Apps makes it really easy to set up DKIM for your emails.

 DMARC is a 3rd framework that is also based on a DNS TXT record.
 It creates a unifying policy between DKIM and SPF by instructing a receiving mail server on how to interpret the aggregate result of both SPF and DKIM.

-DMARCIAN provides a great tool for aggregating and analyzing these xml reports (paid but offers free trial).
+DMARCIAN provides a great tool for aggregating and analyzing these XML reports (paid but offers a free trial).

 G Suite also has instructions for setting up DMARC.